 The Bible uses the expression “firstborn” about 130 times, and it always bears the meaning of “first to be born,” in either a physical or spiritual sense.
-Trinitarians cite Psalms 89:27, but compare to Revelation 1:5; and Jeremiah 31:9, where Ephraim is a representational expression for Israel (cf. Hosea 6:4,10; 7:1,8 etc.).
+Trinitarians cite Psalms 89:27 as an exception, but this is explained in Revelation 1:5; and they cite Jeremiah 31:9, but here Ephraim is actually a representational expression for Israel (cf. Hosea 6:4,10; 7:1,8 etc.).
 Israel is God’s first born (Exodus 4:22).

 Those who established the Trinity did not dispute the Bible’s assertion that Christ (the Spirit of Christ) was born of the Father.
 They only tried to argue that no time could be established when Christ was born, since the stars and seasons that measure time had not yet been created.
 They agreed with the Bible to say that Christ was “begotten before all ages” of human history, or “begotten before all worlds.”

 The issue of “when” Christ (the Spirit of Christ) was born is irrelevant in establishing whether Christ is self-existing.
 No can be born of their own will.
 The existence of a Spirit begins at birth.
 Jesus said, “I came out of the Father,” meaning that He was not always in existence.
 God is the one true God and “Father of all” who created all of us in the womb, as both the Psalmist and Isaiah said.
 So John called Christ “the Beginning of the Creation of God.”

 |The image of the invisible God||The oneness of Christ and God is emphasized through the Bible’s explanation of the Spirit of Christ as the “image of the invisible God,” and as “the Word.”